What is a Content ID claim?

 Am I in trouble?

+Probably not.
 In most cases, getting a Content ID claim isn’t a bad thing for your YouTube channel.
 It just means, “Hey, we found some material in your video that’s owned by someone else.”

 It’s up to copyright owners to decide whether or not others can reuse their original material.
 In many cases, copyright owners allow the use of their content in YouTube videos in exchange for putting ads on those videos.